Korakuen Garden 岡山後楽園

 The garden at Korakuen, long considered one of the top three gardens in Japan, has been awarded three stars by the Michelin Green Guide Japan and is a designated Historical and Cultural Heritage site.
-The park truly lives up to its revered reputation as a beautiful place to spend time all year-round.
+The park truly lives up to its revered reputation as a beautiful place to spend time year-round.
 A visit here will bring you a little closer to the era in which noble lords strolled through sculptured gardens with traditional teahouses and past ponds filled with Japanese carp.

-If you prefer to travel by tram, depart from JR Okayama Station and ride for eight minutes to the Shiroshita Stop.
+If you prefer to travel by tram, depart from Okayama Station and ride for eight minutes to the Shiroshita Stop.
 From the tram stop, the garden is a 10-minute walk away.

 The spacious garden grounds offer a great many areas to explore and discover.
 It covers about 14 hectares and includes a tea plantation, aviary, several ponds, and original tea houses and resting buildings where the daimyo—the Japanese feudal lord—would sit, contemplating the pressures of his role as leader of the area.

 During the summer, you will see the Japanese iris garden that comes into full bloom in early June, with colors of white and purple.
-This blanket of color is broken with an artfully inserted wooden planked bridge that zigzags over a stream.
+This blanket of color is broken with an artfully inserted wooden bridge that zigzags over a stream.

 Summer also brings the opportunity to visit the park during the early evening hours.
 The garden is lit with beautifully carved bamboo lanterns that sprout out of the ground.
 The lanterns guide you throughout the garden, where you can to see the trees, flowers, and creatures of the garden in a very different light.